artillery/pull-request-viewer/README.md

 * Uses GitHub for authentication
 * Highlights PRs involving you
 * Parses the last comment of a PR to set a status label
-* If PR titles begin with reviewer names `foo:` or `foo/bar/baz:`, the names will be converted to GitHub usernames per the settings file
+* If PR titles begin with reviewer usernames `foo:` or `foo/bar/baz:`, those GitHub usernames will become the reviewers.
+(See also GITHUB_USERNAME_ALIASES below.)
 * If PR titles begin with `everyone` or `all`, all reviewers will be added
 * Lists everyone involved in commenting in a PR
 * Shows and sorts by last update time